 Learn to Hula

 Hula originates from the Hawaiian Islands.
-The form of dance is a form of storytelling that goes along the with the words of the Oli.
+The form of dance is a form of storytelling that goes along with the words of the Oli.
 Since Hawaiians had no form of written language they used chants Oli to pass down legacies from generation to generation.

 If you’re interested in learning more about the graceful art form and Hawaiian heritage a lesson in hula is the perfect experience.
 It’s a great experience for families as anyone can participate.